johannesvollmer/regex-nodes/README.md

 - [x] Example text for instant feedback
 - [x] Implement all node types
 - [x] Automatic node width calculation
+- [ ] Initial node setup for an easy start
+- [ ] Parse regex code in "Add Nodes"
 - [ ] How to delete nodes
 - [ ] Do not adjust example for every node move?
 - [ ] Middle mouse button view movement